The Memphis short-term rental shakeout, live

 - Price to the comps, not the dream.
 Homes priced 25% over their neighbors fail at more than three times the rate of everyone else.

 - Check the permit before anything else.
-A new Memphis permit markets 3 bedrooms and 6 guests under Ordinance 5631.
+A new Memphis permit markets 3 bedrooms and 6 guests under Memphis City Code Chapter 5-44.
 If the numbers only work at 4 bedrooms, they do not work.

 How this report is built

 - The corpus.
-Full guest review histories, over 150,000 reviews and growing nightly, for every Memphis short-term rental we track, going back to 2011.
+Full guest review histories, over 180,000+ Memphis reviews and growing nightly, for every Memphis short-term rental we track, going back to 2011.
 Review dates bound each listing's operating life.

 - Alive or dark.
 A listing counts as operating if it appears in our nightly calendar observation of the Memphis market.
 A listing counts as dark when it no longer does.
 A small share of dark listings are conversions to long-term rentals or sales rather than failures; we flag those as our parcel matching improves.